-THE FOURTH YEAR of medical education will require students to integrate the entirety of their medical knowledge, skills, values, and attitudes gained during the first three years and apply it more autonomously to patient care.
-Students will participate in supervised patient-care experiences in emergency medicine, intensive care medicine, and preventive medicine and public health; and a sub-intern-level experience in medicine, surgery, family medicine, or pediatrics.
-Although repetitive clinical duties during the fourth year are a necessary part of preparing students for the rigors of postgraduate training, students will still have ample opportunity to pursue individual interests during a minimum twenty weeks of elective rotations.
-To reestablish the importance of science in medical practice, up to one month of elective must be in the basic science discipline of the student's choosing.
-Students will have adequate vacation time to study for Step II of the USMLE and successfully participate in the residency selection process.
+The fourth year of medical education requires students to integrate the knowledge and skills gained during the first three years and apply it more autonomously to patient care.
+Students participate in supervised patient-care experiences in emergency medicine, intensive care medicine, preventive medicine and public health, a selective in either medicine or surgery, and a subintern-level experience in medicine, surgery, family medicine, or pediatrics.
+Students have ample opportunity to pursue individual interests during four months of elective rotations.
+To emphasize the importance of science in medical practice, up to a one-month elective must be in the basic science discipline of the student's choosing.
+Students have adequate flexible time to study for Step II (clinical knowledge and clinical skills) of the USMLE and successfully participate in the residency selection process.

 The School of Medicine is owned and operated by the Seventh-day Adventist Church; therefore, preference for admission is given to members of the Church.
 However, it is a firm policy of the Admissions Committee to admit applicants from other faiths who have demonstrated a commitment to Christian principles and are best suited to meet the educational goals of the School.
 No candidate is accepted on the basis of religious affiliation alone.

 To prepare for a career in medicine, applicants should quest for a broad understanding in the major areas of knowledge--the natural sciences, the behavioral sciences, and the humanities--which will assist them in learning throughout their lives.